Chipboard Flooring Sheets

 The click (or lock) technique of installing tile is comparable to traditional tongue-and-groove flooring.

-It differs from regular tongue-and-groove flooring as instead of simply slotting into place, the board's projections "click" and lock into place.
+It differs from regular tongue and groove floorboards as instead of simply slotting into place, the board's projections "click" and lock into place.

-A click system is made up of two hooked forms in its most basic form; however, some manufacturers may employ their own patented mechanism.
+A click system is made up of two hooked forms in its most basic form; however, some manufacturers may employ a patented mechanism.

 Related Articles